dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 > [!NOTE]
 > Typically, the layout loads via a `_ViewStart.cshtml` file.

-Where services are registered, add services for Razor components and services to support rendering interactive server components.
+Where services are registered, add services for Razor components and services to support rendering Interactive Server components.

 In the `Program` file before the line that builds the app (`builder.Build()`):